V-Squared/v2-Product-Pages/README.md

 - Safe your money and the environment with modular Mini and All-In-One Computer, where the problematic part can be replaced by user versus buying a complete new computer.
 - Create a community driven shop system to sell ready made and tested ViPCs to people who want the modularity of ViPC but do not want to build it themselves.

-### ViPC Projects / Repositories on GitHub
+### Lit of all ViPC Know How Contents <a name="list-of-wikis">
 We maintain all

 - [v2-How-to-DIY-Mini-PC](https://github.com/V-Squared/v2-How-to-DIY-Mini-PC/wiki) Know How to build a DIY Mini or All-In-One PC
-- [v2-ViPC-Configurations]()Complete PC Configurations with Shopping List from Entry Level PC to High End Workstations
+- [v2-ViPC-Configurations](https://github.com/V-Squared/v2-ViPC-Configurations/wiki)Complete PC Configurations with Shopping List from Entry Level PC to High End Workstations
 - [v2-ViPC-Product-Pages](https://github.com/V-Squared/v2-ViPC-Product-Pages/wiki/) Product Pages of ViPC, ViCase and ViBare
 - [v2-Configurator](https://github.com/V-Squared/v2-Configurator/wiki/) Easy to use PC Configurator
 - [v2-How-to-Online-Shop](https://github.com/V-Squared/v2-How-to-Online-Shop/wiki/) Know How to build an Online Shop)